netcinematics/3D-PWA-TEMPL8/README.md

 2) Then Right Click > Remove (also in app header).
 </pre>

-PWAs are multi-dimensional.
-Welcome to the world-wild-web!

 ## Chrome Web Server

-The Chrome Web Server is awesome and it is finally a simple Dev Server that is quick, reliable, and unobstrusive.
-Thanks Google.
+The Chrome Web Server is awesome and it is finally a quick, reliable, and unobstrusive dev server.

 <pre>
 TIPS:
-1) point to 'public' folder or all your cache-paths go 404!
+1) point to 'public' folder or all your cache-paths go 404.
 2) separate cache-paths between Dev and Prod.
 And look for console messaging to see <i>what is happening</i>.
 </pre>